 Table 1 presents the main results.
-In Calibration 1, with v = 0.2, the volatility of the bilateral exchange rate is 11%, and with v = 0.1, 8%.
+In Calibration 1, with v = 0.2 (respectively with $\nu = 0.1$ ) the volatility of the bilateral exchange rate is 11% (respectively 8%).
 In our low risk calibration (Calibration 2), the corresponding volatilities of the exchange rate are almost trivial: 1.8% and 2.5%.
 In our high risk calibration (Calibration 3) these volatilities are magnified and become 25.7% and 18.7%, respectively.
-Hence, the model can reasonably generate a high volatility of the exchange rate.
-The reason is that disasters have a high importance: their importance is magnified by $\mathbb{E}[B^{-\gamma}]$, which is 10.9 (Calibration 1), and 24.4 (Calibration 3).
+Hence, the model can generate a high volatility of the exchange rate.
+The reason is that disasters have a high importance: their importance is magnified by $\mathbb{E}[B^{-\gamma}]$ , which is 10.9 (Calibration 1), and 24.4 (Calibration 3).
 By contrast, in Calibration 2, disasters are milder, risk premia are lower and less volatile, and as a consequence, exchange rates themselves are much smoother.